IceHe/lib/snips/books/designing-data-intensive-applications.md

 - Mrs. Cake : About ten seconds usually, Mr. Poons.
 ```

-- _There is a causal dependency between those two sentences : Mrs. Cake heard Mr. Poons’s question and answered it._
+- _There is a causal dependency between those two sentences : Mrs. Cake heard Mr. Poons's question and answered it._

 _Now, imagine a third person is listening to this conversation through followers._